unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

 ### Create SNS Subscription

-**NOTE:** If you have used the custom launch procedure, be sure you have added the appropriate information to the generic launch command before configuring the SNS Subscription, see [Custom Launch Preferences](#custom-launch-preferences).
-If you have used the quick launch procedure, move on.
+**NOTE**: If you are using the custom launch procedure, be sure you have added the appropriate information to the generic launch command before configuring the SNS Subscription, see [Custom Launch Preferences](#custom-launch-preferences).
+If you are using the quick launch procedure, move on.

 Copy the incoming `aws-cw` webhook URL from the start log.